raisenrs/116Project/README.md

 # 116 Project

-### Group Members
+## Group Members
 > [!NOTE]
-> ABBASLI,ELJAN
-DERSE,UTKU DEVRIM
-SENEL,DURU
-YILMAZ,ATAKAN
+- ABBASLI, Eljan
+- DERSE, Utku Devrim
+- SENEL, Duru
+- YILMAZ, Atakan

+## Docs

+We added these files to better show the task distribution and keep the project documents organized.